-The Samsung Galaxy S7 Oreo update is reportedly in testing so today we want to take a look at a few things that should have you excited about the next big upgrade for the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active.
+The Samsung Galaxy S7 Oreo update is inching closer so today we want to take a look at a few things that should have you excited about the next big upgrade for the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active.

-As we enter the month of February, Samsung Galaxy device owners are getting antsy for Android 8.0 Oreo.
+As we push toward May, Samsung Galaxy device owners are getting antsy for Android 8.0 Oreo.

-We expect the Galaxy S7 to get a pretty robust version of Android Oreo, but there’s a chance Samsung leaves out some prominent features.
+The Galaxy S7 and Galaxy S7 Edge are getting older, but we expect the Galaxy S7 to get a fairly robust version of Android Oreo.
+However, given their age, there’s also a chance Samsung leaves out some prominent features.
 Older devices often miss out on features due to hardware limitations.

 While many of Oreo’s features come from Google, others are part of Samsung’s Experience user interface.
 Samsung’s version of Oreo comes with Samsung Experience 9.0.